gabriel-mercier/Cathedral-RL-CL/README.md

 #### Execution
 Open the **DQN.ipynb** Jupyter Notebook, adjust the hyperparameters in the designated cell, and then start the training.
 We can also compute plots and metrics in the notebook.

+**DQN.py** does the same training bur it used with tmux to run in the background.

 ### PPO